New Edition (album): Background

-Release and reaction
+Release and response

 Thanks to more thorough promotion and music tailored for more of a mainstream audience, New Edition won new fans upon the release of this album.
 The first two singles: "Cool It Now" and "Mr. Telephone Man" both became top twenty pop hits and reached number one on the R&B singles chart.
 The album peaked at number six on the Billboard pop albums chart and number one on the R&B albums chart.
 It later spawned the top forty pop hit with the ballad "Lost in Love" and the uptempo top forty R&B single, "My Secret (Didja Gitit Yet?)".
 The album was certified double-platinum.
 This album was also promoted under a more clean-cut pop image for the group, much different from the streetwise persona they had during their first album, a marketing decision that various group members would later admit that they weren't thrilled about at the time.

+"Kinda Girls We Like" fuses rap verses by each members and singing vocal harmonies on the chorus, a Synthesizer instrumental break and ends with a rock guitar solo.